-Every single team member has known how to handle customer complaints and concerns with use of good language and good eye contacts to show that we have a genuine interest to help our patients.
+Every team member gradually knew how to handle customer complaints and concerns through use of good language and good eye contacts to show that we have a genuine interest to help the patients.
 Furthermore, a blame-free environment has led to improved transparency, improved systems, and, ultimately, to better results.

-Introduction of a Questionnaire (Appendix 2)
+Introduction of a New Questionnaire

-A questionnaire has been devised at the Unit in order to assess the level of satisfaction among patients.
-This tool has a set of 10 questions and has been implemented so that patients can give their views and also come up with suggestions in order to improve practice.
+A new questionnaire (Please see Annex 5) has been devised at the Unit following certain changes in practice.
+This tool has a set of 12 questions and has been implemented so that patients can give their views and also come up with suggestions so that we can continue improving practice.
 Each month 30 questionnaires are distributed among patients and they are requested to drop them in the suggestion box next time they attended the Unit.
-The questionnaires were collected and feedbacks given to team members.
-The suggestions and complaints gave rise to group discussions so that we could come up with plausible solutions.
+The patients were encouraged to fill in the questionnaires in the presence of their relatives so as to prevent bias answers and we asked them not to write their names for fear of blame and shame as they are vulnerable groups.
+Questionnaires were collected from the suggestion box and feedbacks given to team members.
+The suggestions and complaints gave rise to brainstorming sessions and group discussions so that we could come up with plausible solutions without delay.